Published onChildren's View

 His son, Justin, was a 23-year-old law student when he stopped breathing during a cab ride and went into a coma.
 Five days later, after doctors determined he had suffered extensive and irreversible brain damage, his family made the difficult decision to discontinue life support.
 There was no palliative care department at the hospital where Justin received care.

 Shortly after that experience, Brad Ingerman became a member of the CHOP Foundation Board of Trustees.
 It was then he first learned about palliative care at CHOP.
-When Brad, his wife, Laurie, and daughter, Danielle Ingerman Waltzer, wanted to donate to Children’s Hospital, they chose to support the Pediatric Advanced Care Team (PACT) by establishing the Justin Michael Ingerman Endowed Chair in 2013.
-The chair is now held by PACT Director Wynne Morrison, MD, MBE.
+When Brad, his wife, Laurie, and daughter, Danielle Ingerman Waltzer, wanted to donate to Children’s Hospital, they chose to support the Center for Palliative Care by establishing the Justin Michael Ingerman Endowed Chair in 2013.
+The chair is now held by the Center for Palliative Care Director Wynne Morrison, MD, MBE.
 Recently, the family made another generous gift to name the Justin Michael Ingerman Center for Palliative Care.
 Their renewed support will allow the team to add crucial staff and educational programs.

 “Supporting palliative care is not in the top three causes for children’s hospitals,” Ingerman says.
 “People want to cure cancer or stop heart disease.
 No one wants to talk about children who are dying.”

 Ingerman is in awe of families that struggle with life-threatening illnesses for five months or five years — not five days, as his family did.
-His admiration for PACT staff knows no bounds.
+His admiration for the Center for Palliative Care staff knows no bounds.
 “The commitment of the staff is totally amazing,” he says.